Help, I Have an Itchy Scalp! Living With Seborrheic Dermatitis

 How often do you experience an itchy scalp?

-What are the symptoms of seborrheic dermatitis? - Symptoms of an itchy scalp (besides itchiness, of course)
+What are the symptoms? (besides itchiness, of course)

 If you have seborrheic dermatitis, rest assured that your body will be the first to tell you.
-Here is a list of common symptoms which will indicate whether you have seborrheic dermatitis or not.
+Here is a list of common symptoms which will indicate whether you have this condition.

 - Itchy lumps and scabs on the scalp characterized by greasy yellow or white scales.